Violet family (Violaceae)

 Cultivation: The preference is full sun to light shade, moist to slightly dry conditions, and sandy soil.

-Range & Habitat: The Sand Violet is occasional in sandy areas of central and northern Illinois, otherwise it is rare or absent (see Distribution Map).
+Range & Habitat: The native Sand Violet is occasional in sandy areas of central and northern Illinois, otherwise it is rare or absent (see Distribution Map).
 Habitats include sandy woodlands, thinly wooded slopes, sandy savannas, sand prairies, semi-shaded areas along sandy paths, and abandoned sandy fields.
 Usually, this species is found in mesic to slightly dry areas of these habitats.
 It benefits from occasional wildfires, as this reduces the competition from taller vegetation.

 Faunal Associations: The flowers of violets (Viola spp.) are pollinated by bees, especially mason (Osmia spp.) and Andrenid bees.
 Butterflies and skippers may suck nectar from the flowers, but they are less effective at cross-pollination.
 The foliage of violets is eaten by the caterpillars of Fritillary butterflies and several species of moths (see Butterfly & Moth Table).
 The seeds are eaten to a limited extent by upland gamebirds, including the Mourning Dove, Ruffed Grouse, Bobwhite, and Wild Turkey.
 The Wild Turkey also digs up and eats the rhizomes.
 The White-Footed Mouse also eats the seeds of violets, while the White-Tailed Deer and Cottontail Rabbit browse on the foliage only very sparingly.
 Because the seeds have oily elaisomes (food appendages), they are distributed to some extent by ants and possibly other insects.